hollowsxd/uitmasufo/README.md

 # uitmasufo
-Complete the UiTM SuFO forms and submit automatically.
+Complete the UiTM SuFO\Exit forms and submit automatically.

 ## Instructions

 1. Open UiTM iLearn v3
-2. Open SuFO section
+2. Open SuFO section\Exit Survey
 3. Choose lecturers of your choice and proceed to evaluate

 4.1.
-Paste the code below in your browsers console
+Paste the code below in your browsers console (F12)

+SuFO
 ```javascript